Skip to main content

 Tower Hamlets Local History Library and Archives holds no records of hospitals operating in the borough.

 Records of local hospitals in Tower Hamlets are retained by successor NHS hospital trusts.
-Other hospital archives are available at London Metropolitan Archives.
+Other hospital archives are available at The London Archives.

 • The National Archives Hospital Records Database